 The fashion explosion of the 1960s made earrings one of the must-have accessories of the decade, with large, ostentatious designs going alongside the clean, straight hairstyles and dress designs.
 The 1970s ushered in a more delicate, dainty look.
 It was also the decade in which ear piercings in places other than the earlobe started to gain in popularity, including multiple piercings in the same ear.

 After 300 years out of fashion, the 1980s saw men wearing earrings again too.
-Big hoops, bold colors and chunky styling saw earrings rise even more in popularity during the decade, helped along by the rising trend in costume jewelry that made earrings affordable to all.
-The 1990s and the start of the new millennium didn’t bring any particularly new styles to the forefront but instead focused on updating some of the classic looks of long ago and keeping things simple.
-More recently, there has been a trend back towards using colorful genuine gemstones in earrings rather than fake stones or plain metalwork.
+Big hoops, bold colours and chunky styling saw earrings rise even more in popularity during the decade, helped along by the rising trend in costume jewellery that made earrings affordable to all.
+The 1990s and the start of the new millennium didn’t bring any particularly new styles to the forefront but instead focussed on updating some of the classic looks of long ago and keeping things simple.
+More recently, there has been a trend back towards using colourful genuine gemstones in earrings rather than fake stones or plain metalwork.